What is an anxiety disorder?

 Developing an Anxiety disorder

-There are many reasons why this might happen, two of the most common are:
+There are many reasons why this might happen.
+Two of the most common are:

 Generalisation